KyleDiller/SimScape-Electrical-for-Real-Nice-Simulation/README.md

 Machines/: contain many machine types (Synchronous, induction) designed with constant Jacobian (admittance), best for real-time simulation because the SimScape solver do not need to refactorize its equations for these node (assuming that the SimScape solver can optimally order its nodes).

 FPGA/: In this folder will be found models suitable for FPGA simulation and HDL Coder.
 These models contains only Pejovic switches and Switching Function Inverters with full rectification and high impedance mode support.
+NOTE: /FPGA contains model that are expected to convert Simspace Electric models into FPGA.
+But HDL Coder has many little issues and the produced HDL code is not easy to control.
+Example: HDL Coder adds some delays between the Simscape Eletrical and pure Simulink parts, so my switch models don't work anymore.

+In /MATE_SOCS, this problem is solved by converting the Simscape Electrical models into a state-space model (with only the D matrix non-empty).
+The model generated this way are more easily controlled and produce the expectd result because  HDL Coder see only a pure Simulink model.

 List of models in FPGA/: